Arab conquest of Egypt: Crossing the Egyptian border

 In December 639, Amr ibn al-As left for Egypt with a force of 4,000 troops.
 The invading army included units from various Arab tribes, especially from Yemen.
 Most of the soldiers belonged to the Arab tribe of 'Ak, but Al-Kindi mentioned that one third of the soldiers belonged to the Arab tribe of Ghafik.
-The Arab army also contained many apostates who the Caliph Abu Bakr forced back into Islam during the Ridda Wars.
+The Arab army also contained many apostates whom the Caliph Abu Bakr forced back into Islam during the Ridda Wars.
 These were encouraged by Abu Bakr's successor, Umar ibn al-Khattab, to join the conquests as a way to tempt them to gain bounty and to keep them away from seditious activities.
 On the way to Egypt through northern Sinai and along the Mediterranean coast, the Arab soldiers were also joined by numerous bedouins from Sinai and the Eastern Desert, Nabataeans, some Roman and Persian converts to Islam, as well as bandits and vagabonds.
 Amr ibn al-As enticed these various groups by promising them war booty, spoils and captives in return for their help in battles leading to the invasion.
 In total, the invaders numbered between twelve and fifteen thousand men.

 However, Umar, the Muslim caliph, reconsidered his orders to Amr and considered it unwise to expect to conquer such a large country as Egypt with a mere 4,000 soldiers.
 Accordingly, he wrote a letter to Amr ordering him to "return with all haste to the court of the Caliph, so that his soldiers might join additional campaigns being planned elsewhere".
 However, there was a provision in the letter stating that Amr's first duty was the protection of his troops, and if he found himself on Egyptian soil by the time he received the letter, the Caliph would leave overall strategic command of movement to him, so as to not unduly burden troops already in the field.